Skip to Section

-When it comes to crafting eye-popping time-lapse videos, you’d be surprised what you can do with the bare minimum equipment.
+When it comes to crafting eye-popping, smooth time-lapse videos, you’d be surprised what you can do with the bare minimum equipment.
 With that said, if you’re really looking to get serious with the art form, there are a few essential pieces of kit that you will quickly learn to categorize as “essential”.
-Perhaps none of these are more practical or useful than the humble tripod.
+Perhaps none of these is more practical or useful than the humble tripod.
 In today’s guide, we’ll break down what to look for if you’re ready to take the plunge.
+This guide mostly targets the best tripod for DSLR cameras, but the same tripods can be used for all kinds of cameras.
+Even smart phones!

 Do I Even Need a Tripod?